STANDING UP FOR YOUR RIGHT TO ACCURATE BALLOT LABELS

 Closed

 This case has an ironic link to the Proposition 22 case above, and an unfortunate ending.
 Both cases were initially prompted by Assembly Bill 5 from 2019.
 AB5 partially codified a California Supreme Court decision creating a new test for whether someone is an employee or an independent contractor.
 Lyft, Uber, and other app-based drivers were the main targets of AB5.
-But now, unless the California Supreme Court should review and reverse, Proposition 22 has successfully re-classified app-based drivers as independent contractors with some added benefits.
-In other words, the main targets of the bill have gotten out from under it, using the initiative power.
+Truck drivers have also been very upset.
+But Proposition 22 re-classified app-based drivers as independent contractors with some added benefits.
+In other words, the main targets of the bill got out from under it using the initiative power.
+And fortunately, as reported above regarding Castellanos, the Supreme Court affirmed.

 But meanwhile, AB5 attacked the initiative power itself.
 This is because other parts of AB5 re-classified solicitors, including signature gatherers.
 Signature gatherers under AB5 are now employees, dramatically driving up the cost of the initiative process and unfairly restricting intentionally independent workers from speaking politically.
 In this case, a petition management company named Mobilize the Message has already left California because it cannot afford to function here.
 And it is unknowable what kind of grassroots legislation will not even be able to get off the ground with the increased costs AB5 created.

-The core of this case is First Amendment free speech.
+The core of this case was First Amendment free speech.
 In AB5, a contrasting classification disfavors the initiative process.
 While signature gatherers have become employees, door-to-door salespersons somehow remain independent contractors.
 The only difference between a door-to-door salesperson and a door-to-door signature gatherer is the content of the speech.
-So Mobilize the Message correctly argued that AB5 favors commercial speaking over political speaking, violating the First Amendment.
+So Mobilize the Message correctly argued that AB5 favors commercial speech over political speech, violating the First Amendment.

 The Ninth Circuit Court of Appeals, however, with Judge VanDyke dissenting, found this part of AB5 constitutional.
 It rationalized that this part of AB5 regulates economic activity, not speech, and that it applies consistently across the California economy.
 Well, that’s true.
 It consistently applies to destroy the initiative power because it will become so expensive that only the extremely wealthy and powerful will now be able to afford to exercise it.